ChibiOS/ChibiOS/readme.txt

 - FIX: Fixed wrong notes on function chThdResume() (bug 2943160).
-- NEW: Implemented the concept of thread references, this mechanism ensures that a dynamic thread's memory is not freed while some other thread still owns a pointer to the thread.
+- NEW: Implemented the concept of thread references, this mechanism ensures that a dynamic thread's memory is not freed while some other thread still owns a reference to the thread.
 Static threads are not affected by the new mechanism.
 Two new APIs have been added: chThdAddRef() and chThdRelease().
 - NEW: Not more than one thread can be waiting in chThdWait() as long they own a reference.